 Aviation Safety Network website for information on aviation safety in Gabon.

-You're subject to the local laws of Gabon, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and can include lengthy prison sentences.
 More information: